kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 research was conducted.
 The publication package must be in English.</strong></p>
 </blockquote></td>
-<td><p>This has been reworded slightly, since replication is not
+<td><p>This has been reworded slightly in the FSS Archiving Guidelines,
-possible for all research at the faculty.
-We therefore only talk about verification.
-Research that can be replicated, can also be verified.</p>
+since replication is not possible for all research at the faculty.
+We therefore only talk about verification.</p>
 <p>The FSS guidelines require materials to be available in the original
 language, and in English.</p></td>
 </tr>